 - Major Project represents a significant body of research and writing on a topic of your choice supervised by an experienced researcher.

-The core modules offer an overview of the discourses of arts, culture and development, the nature of artistic production and the function of enterprise in global and local contexts.
+There are three subject-based core modules and one skills core module (Research Design).
+The subject-based modules offer an overview of the discourses of arts, culture and development, the nature of artistic production and the function of enterprise in global and local contexts.

-As a student on the MA in Arts, Enterprise and Development you will complete three core modules:
+As a student on the MA in Arts, Enterprise and Development you will complete four core modules:

 examines the global policy frameworks for culture, arts and development: the ideas, aspirations, ethics and policy strategies for using the arts, culture and creative industries within human, social and urban development.

 explores instances of arts and cultural enterprise within local contexts.
 It will look at cases and examples and ask practical questions on creativity, leadership, management and running an enterprise.

 gives you skills-based knowledge on how to plan, organise and implement your creative ideas, producing something tangible and something aiming for social impact.